theoliao1998/Data-Management/hw3.md

 Hi Raj,

 I have checked the database and am able to answer these questions now.
-The query records are appended in the end and the documentations I created is appended in documentation.pdf.
+The query records are appended in the end.
+The code for querying tweet data is appended in *tweet.py*.
+And the updated documentation is appended in *documentation.pdf*.

 For question about revenue,
 * 245 Ann Arbor-based companies (rows) are listed in the database in 2014.